Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average time in days below previous high water mark of 128 days of Akamai Technologies is higher, thus worse.
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days below previous high of 132 days of Akamai Technologies is greater, thus worse.

-• Looking at average time in days below previous high water mark in of 154 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (178 days).
+• Looking at average days below previous high in of 152 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (177 days).

 Performance (YTD)